Susan B. Horwitz, PhD

-Research goal: Identifying targeted therapies and new combination approaches to counter drug resistance and improve outcomes for patients with triple-negative and BCRA-driven breast cancer.
+Identifying targeted therapies and novel combination approaches to decrease drug resistance and improve outcomes for patients with triple-negative breast cancer.

 The team will continue investigating potential drug candidates for treatment of TNBC that both strongly induce tumor cell death and have a low risk of inducing cellular dormancy.
 In addition, they will delineate the molecular signatures of senescence that can be exploited to develop new drugs to eradicate these tumor cells.

 Dr. Susan Band Horwitz is a Distinguished University Professor at the Albert Einstein College of Medicine.
 She grew up in Boston and after graduating from Bryn Mawr College, received her PhD in Biochemistry from Brandeis University.

 Dr. Horwitz has had a continuing interest in natural products as a source of new drugs for the treatment of cancer.
 Her laboratory has made Taxol, a drug isolated from the yew plant, Taxus brevifolia, a major focus of its work and today it is given to over a million patients.
 Dr. Horwitz' research played an important role in encouraging the development of Taxol by the National Cancer Institute.

 Dr. Horwitz and her collaborators demonstrated that the effects of Taxol were due to a novel interaction between the drug and microtubules that identified Taxol as a prototype of a new class of anti-tumor drugs.
 Dr. Horwitz also has made significant contributions to our understanding of the molecular mechanisms underlying Taxol resistance in tumor cells.